Customers - Your Business Everest

-I’ve been with Aviva Life Insurance for sixteen years and to be honest, I hadn’t considered changing.
-It was a constant, something I didn’t really think about if I’m honest.
-Then last year I received a letter from them, they had reduced my premium which in itself was a pleasant surprise, but in addition they sent me a rebate to thank me for my continued loyalty.
+I’ve been with Aviva Life Insurance for sixteen years and, to be honest, I hadn’t considered changing.
+It was a constant, something I didn’t really think about.
+Then last year I received a letter from them, they had reduced my premium which in itself was a pleasant surprise, but in addition, they sent me a rebate to thank me for my continued loyalty.
 Needless to say, I was delighted.
-To be honest, I hadn’t considered leaving Aviva prior to that but I definitely won’t now, not only that, but I’ve become a brand ambassador for them, having shared this story with several of my friends and colleagues and now you.
+I honestly hadn’t considered leaving Aviva prior to that but I definitely won’t now, not only that, but I’ve become a brand ambassador for them, having shared this story with several of my friends and colleagues and now with you.

 Be Flexible – For Mutual Gain